 Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

-However, existing conditions in the environment may sometimes prevent you from doing so.
+However, existing environmental conditions may sometimes prevent you from doing so.
 But don’t worry, because the perfect gardening companion is here for you – the greenhouse.
 Read on as we share with you our ultimate guide on backyard greenhouse ideas and designs.

 The simple post and rafter greenhouse in the picture above is perfect for holding a small variety of potted plants and crops.
 It is made up of an aluminum framing system, gable roofing and an acrylic covering.
 The clear acrylic panels allows a view of the plants grown in the greenhouse, while also allowing sufficient sunlight to pass through.